-Women’s Golf Day is a one day event celebrating girls and women playing golf and learning the skills that last a lifetime.
+Women’s Golf Day is an event celebrating girls and women playing golf and learning the skills that last a lifetime.

 It is a collaborative effort by a dedicated team, golf management companies, retailers and organizations all working together to engage, empower and support girls and women through golf.
-The four hour experience allows a simple and accessible platform to build a foundation and creates a network to support the continuation of golf no matter what skill level or interest.
+The four hour experience allows a simple and accessible platform to build a foundation and creates a network to support the continuation of golf no matter what skill level or interest while engaging them in a charitable cause with global impact from a local level.

 Women’s Golf Day is a four hour experience happening globally where women and girls can experience golf for the first time or where current players can play and engage with women interested in golf.
-It is being hosted at golf courses and retail locations all around the world on the same day June 5, 2018 world-wide.
+It is being hosted at golf courses and retail locations all around the world on the same day.
 Take a look at some of the locations already participating!

 Who can host a Women’s Golf Day event?